Ipsos i-Say Review: Pros, Cons, and How It Works

 If you’re looking for an easy way to earn money online in your spare time, you probably know about completing surveys.

 You can get started in a few minutes, and you don’t need any special skills or a large time commitment.

 i-Say is a popular survey site that lets you trade your opinions for cash.
 It’s one of many survey sites available, so it’s important to understand how it compares to its competitors.
 That way, you can decide whether i-Say surveys can efficiently help you earn extra money on the side.

 What Is i-Say?

-The idea behind i-Say is simple: you complete surveys and do certain activities to help Ipsos understand what consumers want.
-In return you get paid with points that you can redeem for prizes, cash, or contest entries.
+The idea behind i-Say is simple: you complete surveys and engage in certain activities to help Ipsos understand what consumers want.
+In return, you get paid with points that you can redeem for prizes, cash, or contest entries.

 Pros: Unlike many survey sites, all i-Say surveys are done within the i-Say platform rather than referring you to outside websites.
 This makes navigating the surveys easier because you don’t have to acclimate yourself to different websites each time you take a new survey.

 i-Say also offers many ways to redeem your points, including PayPal funds or gift cards to Amazon, Starbucks, and Walmart.

 Cons: The surveys all begin by asking redundant demographic questions such as your age, marital status, and gender.
 This is time-consuming and annoying to complete for each survey, especially since i-Say already has this information.